Dog Bite Injury Statistics

 What are the Various Types of Dog Attack Personal Injuries?

-Most owners are unaware of how to properly care for larger and more aggressive breeds of dogs, and many do not want to know.
-Several owners keep larger breeds for the “gangster” stigma attached to produce and keep them as a status symbol.
-Most of the bite incidents involve pets and occur in places where folks have gathered socially.
+Most owners are unaware of how to care for larger and more aggressive breeds of dogs properly, and many do not want to know.
+Several owners keep larger breeds for the “gangster” stigma attached.
+So they breed and keep them around the premises as a status symbol.
+Consequently, most biting incidents involve places where folks have gathered socially.

 Important: Did you know that 61% of the time, the attack occurs close to the dog’s home or where the victim lives?
-Most often, the victim is bitten by a “friendly” dog known to him or her.
+Most often, the bite victim's attacked was brought on by a “friendly” dog known to him or her.

 Sporting breeds are more likely to attack rather than hounds.
 Immature, new puppies are more likely to inflict injury than adult dogs.
 As mentioned, there are social “gangster” trends towards keeping and aggressively training dangerous breeds.
 Again, tough guys and gangster types as other immature owners maintain the trend alive.